pasientskyhosting/ps-otu-ldap/README.md

-# Patientsky One Time User
+# PatientSky One Time User

 ## Description
-Patientsky One Time User is a small application that runs a Golang API backend and ReactJS frontend.
+PatientSky One Time User is a small application that runs a Golang API backend and ReactJS frontend.
 The purpose of this application is to let users login with LDAP and create temporary users that have an expire time.

 ## Quickstart